 Writing is a creative process through which you can explore the ideas of others and develop new ones of your own.
 Writing is also a craft, through which you communicate those ideas to others in clear, coherent prose.
 In this course, you will learn both the process and the craft of writing.
 You will learn how to analyze written texts in order to reach a deeper understanding of their content and style.
 You will have the opportunity to try several different types of writing, including a personal essay, visual and rhetorical analyses, an argumentative essay, and research writing.
 You will learn how to tailor your arguments to persuade different audiences in different situations.
 In addition to learning the conventions of writing, such as essay structure, grammar, and citation format, you will have the opportunity to share your ideas with other writers and revise your work based on constructive feedback.
 These challenges are designed to help you develop your ideas and communicate them to others in your own unique voice.

-The Writing 1 Office is in Ridgley Hall, Room 216.
+The College Writing Program is in Ridgley Hall, Room 216.
 Enter Ridgley through the main doors (main entrance to Holmes Lounge).
 Turn left, go up the stairs to the 2nd floor.
 Room 216 is the first office on the right.